childmindresearch/niftyone/README.md

 > [!TIP]
 > For stability, NiftyOne should be installed in its own environment.
 For example, to
-> install NiftyOne using `conda`:
+> install NiftyOne using `virtualenv`:
 >
 > ```sh
-> conda create -y -n niftyone python=3.10
+> python -m venv niftyone
-> conda activate niftyone
+> source niftyone/venv/activate
 > ```

 NiftyOne can be installed using pip: